IkigaiLabsETH/ikigAI/README.md

 This is a huge unlock imo.
 You can find the code for setting up and running the experiment here: https://github.com/daveebbelaar/langchain-experiments/blob/main/openai-functions/openai_function_calling.py

 Note: Make sure your device has Python 3.9 or higher and an up-to-date version of Langchain module to execute the scripts successfully.
-Below the key steps in the code.
-First load the OpenAI token from the .env file.
+Below are the key steps in the code.
+First, load the OpenAI token from the .env file.

 ### Execute use case 1:
 Ask ChatGPT a question regarding flight information.